jackjliew/ai-openscale/monitor-fairness.md

      Click **Next** when you are done with each feature.

 1. Now, specify values that represent a favorable outcome for the model.
 Values are derived from the `label` column in the [training data](/docs/services/ai-openscale?topic=ai-openscale-trainingdata#trainingdata), if the model output schema contains a mapping column.
-In WML, the `prediction` column always has a double value.
+In {{site.data.keyword.pm_full}}, the `prediction` column always has a double value.
 The mapping column is used to specify the mapping of this `prediction` value to the class label.

     For example, if the `prediction` value is `1.0`, the mapping column could have a value of `Loan denied`; this implies that the prediction of the model is `Loan denied`.
 So, if the model output schema contains a mapping column, then specify Favorable and Unfavorable values using those present in the mapping column.